nats-io/nats-site/content/blog/NATS-JetStream-DeDuplication-For-LFH.md

 ```

 ### The JetStream Publisher
-The JetStream publisher is written in Node.js as a part of the smart contract.
+The JetStream publisher is written in Javascript as a part of the smart contract.
 The smart contract creates the NATS connection and JetStream client on the first message processed, specifying the URL of the NATS JetStream server running in a docker container, as well as the NKey used to secure connections and the CA cert for TLS:
 ```shell
 async createNATSClient(): Promise<nats.JetStreamClient> {
         const nkey = fs.readFileSync(path.resolve(__dirname, '../conf/nats-server.nk'));